 How will I hear if my car is recalled?

-Manufacturers have been contacting affected owners, though it has been mostly by mail.
+Manufacturers have been contacting affected owners mostly by mail.
 Many of

 the manufacturers we spoke to say it's hardest tracking down older